Arizona Personal Injury Statute of Limitations

 Introduction

-Attempting to take legal action after the statutes of limitations has expired can result in your lawsuit being dismissed or the defense successfully winning the case.
+Attempting to take legal action after the statute of limitations has expired can result in your lawsuit being dismissed or the defense successfully winning the case.
+The statute of limitations also applies to pursuing financial compensation for an injury through legal means.

 When Does the Statute of Limitations Start?

-The statutes for personal injury lawsuits (ARS 12-542) states legal action must be taken “within two years after the cause of action accrues.”
+The statute for personal injury lawsuits, ARS 12-542, states legal action must be taken “within two years after the cause of action accrues.”

-In general, the two year period begins when the incident – the accident, injury or other event – occurs.
-Although there are exceptions and ways of lengthening the two-year period, in general the statute of limitations for personal injury in Arizona begins when the accident occurs.
+In general, the two-year period begins when the incident – the accident, injury, or other event – occurs.
+Although there are exceptions and ways of lengthening the two-year period, the statute of limitations for personal injury in Arizona generally begins when the accident occurs.

 If you were injured in a car accident by a company’s semi-truck, for example, you would have two years from that day to take legal action against the driver and the employer.

-Because there are certain cases that can affect when the two years goes into effect, it’s best to discuss your case with an attorney in order to learn more about when exactly your two year period started.
+Because there are certain cases that can influence when the two-year period goes into effect, it’s best to discuss your case with an attorney in order to learn more about when exactly your window of opportunity started.

 If, for example, an injury is hidden until some time after an accident, then it’s possible for the Arizona statute of limitations period to start at the discovery of the injury rather than at the time of the accident.